mento-protocol/airdrop-snapshot/README.md

 - Sum up actual LockedCelo balances at all 12 snapshots
 - Calculate the average LockedCelo over all 12 snapshots
 - Filter out addresses with less than 10 in average LockedCelo
+- Filter out validator addresses because their allocation will be calculated separately

 ## 2. cStables Volume